Springtails are tiny, harmless insects that can be a nuisance in the home.

 To use nematodes, mix them with water and then pour them over the soil of infested plants.

-The worms will then enter the houseplant soil and begin to kill the springtails.
+The worms will then enter the houseplant soil and get rid of these insects.

-You can also use predatory mites to kill springtails.
+You can also use predatory mites to get rid of an infestation.

 Predatory mites are tiny mites that feed on other smaller insects, including springtails.